Chuacx13/NUSMatch/README.md

 Purpose:
  1. To allow users to find other users and groups that fit their criteria of interest

+## 5.2 Proposed Features (Milestone 3)
+### 5.2.1	 Group Chat

+A **Group Chat** function would be implemented for multiple uses within the website.
+Members can communicate with one another via the group chat to plan for meetings and for study sessions.

+Proposed: We will be making use of Firebase to store the chat data for each respective group.
+Checks would be conducted to verify that only members of the group will have access to their group chat data.

+Purpose:
+ 1. To allow users within groups to communicate with one another

+## 5.2.2 Algorithm

+Based on the user's current groups as well as the user's search history, the website makes use of an Algorithm to recommend new users and groups to connect with.

+Proposed: Search history would be stored within MongoDB.
+Algorithm created using TensorFlow.

+Purpose:
+ 1. To connect users with new people outside of their usual social circle
+ 2. To allow users to develop soft skills such as communication skills and teamwork which will benefit them in the long run as they enter the workforce

+## 5.2.3	 Scheduling Interface

+A Scheduling Interface (Calendar) that allows groups to plan their meetups and set deadlines.
+Reminders can also be sent out to the user’s email to remind them of upcoming deadlines and meetups.

+Proposed: Using Google Calendar API and create a ‘Schedules’ database using MongoDB.
+‘Schedules’ database can be uniquely linked to each group found in the ‘Groups’ database through their ‘_id’ property.

+Purpose:
+ 1. To allow easy scheduling of meet-ups for groups
+ 2. To ensure that users in the same group are kept on task

 # 6. Timeline